BestTimesToVisit.com Logo

 When is the absolute best time to visit the Gili Islands, and what should I expect weather-wise?

-How do I get around the Gili Islands, and is it true there are no cars or motorbikes?
+How do I get around the Gili Islands, and are there any local transportation quirks I should know?

-What's the deal with money and ATMs on the Gilis?
+What's the deal with money on the Gilis?
+Should I bring cash or can I use cards?

-Are there any local customs or etiquette I should be aware of to be respectful?
+Are there any local customs or etiquette I should be mindful of while visiting?

-The Gilis are generally very relaxed, but it's always appreciated to dress modestly when walking through villages away from the beach, especially outside of the main tourist strips.
-Always use your right hand when giving or receiving things, and try to learn a few basic Indonesian phrases like 'terima kasih' (thank you) – it goes a long way with the locals!
+The Gilis are generally very relaxed, but it's always appreciated to dress modestly when walking through villages away from the beach, especially for women.
+Avoid pointing with your left hand, as it's traditionally considered unclean.
+A simple 'terima kasih' (thank you) goes a long way, and always be respectful of local Muslim traditions, particularly during prayer times.

 What is the cheapest month to visit Gili Islands, Indonesia?